 To begin cleaning, the first step is to detach the hose from the vacuum.
-How you do this will vary depending on the brand and model you have.
-Normally, it will involve twisting out the hose or pressing a button.
+How you do this will vary depending on the brand and model.
+Usually, it will involve twisting out the hose or pressing a button.

 The most important thing is to avoid using excessive force.
 It’s not designed to be difficult — if it doesn’t feel right, there may be another way to detach it.
-If you’re not sure how to remove the hose, stop and check the user manual.
+If you’re unsure how to remove the hose, stop and check the user manual.

-For safety reasons, also make sure your vacuum is not connected to a power outlet.
-This way, you’ll avoid nasty shocks or your vacuum suddenly switching on when you’re trying to disconnect the hose.
+For safety reasons, make sure your vacuum is not connected to a power outlet.
+This way, you’ll avoid electric shocks or your vacuum suddenly switching on when you’re trying to disconnect the hose.

 2. Unclog and Remove Clumps

-Next, it’s time to remove any debris and clumps of dirt that are visible in the hose.
+Next, it’s time to remove any debris and clumps of dirt visible in the hose.
 Simply lay your hose out flat and straight on the floor or a table to do this.

 You can use something thin and long to push any clumps out from inside.
 We’d recommend using the handle of a broom or mop for this.
-This should force out anything wedged in the middle that can’t easily be reached.
+This should force out anything wedged in the middle that you can’t easily reach.